buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcDistributionElement.md

 The IfcDistributionElement may be contained within the spatial containment tree.
 The IfcSpace is the default spatial container.

-> NOTE&nbsp; The 'Spatial Containment' concept is mandatory in many model view definitions.
+> NOTE  The 'Spatial Containment' concept is mandatory in many model view definitions.

 #### IfcBuildingStorey